pvdz/preval/tests/cases/arr_mutation/mutated_push.md

 $( a );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $array_splice

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: [1, 4, 'a', 'b']